Levermann Strategy

 -1< 15 %

 Past + Forecast.
-With the price-earnings ratio, the Levermann strategy relates the current value of a share to the earnings per share.
-This ratio indicates after how many years the company has earned the share price.
+The Levermann strategy uses the price-earnings ratio to compare the current value of a stock to its earnings per share.
+This metric indicates how many years it would take for the company to earn back its stock price.

-The 5-year P/E ratio takes into account the past 3 fiscal years, the current year and the forecasts for the coming year.
-However, when looking at the P/E ratio, one should also always consider the growth rates.
+When looking at the 5-year P/E ratio, one considers the past 3 fiscal years, the current year, and the forecasts for the upcoming year.
+However, when considering the P/E ratio, one should always pay attention to the growth rates as well.
 A low P/E ratio does not immediately indicate a first-class company.

 +10-12